opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/ims_image_v2.md

 * `image_size` - The size(bytes) of the image file format.

+* `file` - The URL for uploading and downloading the image file.

 ## Import

 Images can be imported using the `id`, e.g.